themesberg/flowbite/content/components/clipboard.md

 });
 ```

-Now you can programmatically increment or decrement the input field using the methods of the InputCounter object.
+Now you can programmatically call the methods of the CopyClipboard component:

 ```javascript
 // get the value, inner HTML or text content of the target element